lamhq/tech-notes/pages/devops/aws/network/cloudfront/cache-behavior.md

 ![](./cache-behavior/multi-origins.drawio.svg)

-When adding additional Cache Behaviors, the Default Cache Behavior is always the last to be processed and is always `/*`
+When adding additional Cache Behaviors, the Default Cache Behavior is always the last to be processed and is always `/*`.

+The URI of the request sent to your origin will include the path pattern.
+For example, if a client requests `https://your-distribution.cloudfront.net/api/users`, CloudFront will forward the request to the origin as `/api/users`.